-(A) Medical treatment reimbursement requests must be submitted by the physician of record or eligible treating provider (on form C-9 or equivalent) to the MCO responsible for medical management of the claim prior to initiating any non-emergency treatment.
+(A) Medical treatment reimbursement requests (on form C-9 or equivalent) must be submitted by a provider eligible to submit such requests to the MCO responsible for medical management of the claim prior to initiating any non-emergency treatment.

 (B) Medical treatment reimbursement requests shall be evaluated by the MCO using the following three-part test (all parts must be met to authorize treatment reimbursement):

 (1) The requested services are reasonably related to the industrial injury (allowed conditions);

 (2) The requested services are reasonably necessary for treatment of the industrial injury (allowed conditions);

 (3) The costs of the services are medically reasonable.

 (C) For informational purposes, the bureau may require the provider to include on the medical treatment reimbursement request the applicable codes, from the edition of the centers for medicare and medicaid services' healthcare common procedure coding system (HCPCS) in effect on the date of the request, for the procedures or services being requested.

 However, review of the request shall be directed to the treatment being requested, and shall not be construed as approving or denying payment for the specific codes listed by the provider.

 (E) Medical treatment reimbursement requests submitted by a physical therapist or occupational therapist must be accompanied by a prescription as required in paragraph (B) of rule 4123-6-30 of the Administrative Code, and approval of such requests shall be valid for no longer than thirty days unless the approval specifies a longer period and such longer period is supported by the prescription.
 Approval of all medical treatment reimbursement requests shall be valid for no longer than six months unless the approval specifies a longer period.